joegatto/ocejwcd/README.md

 HTTP Methods
 - The GET Method
   - The GET method is used to request the retrieval of a resource from a server
-  - Used when the client is requesting a resource be returned from the server and the client does not wish to provide any aditional parameters or information to upload.
+  - Used when the client is requesting a resource be returned from the server and the client does not wish to provide any additional parameters or information to upload.
   - Does not contain any HTTP body data since the only data required by the server is the URI to the resource.
-  - It may however supply some supplmentary data using the attributed encoded in the form of a query string, using a question mark to begin the sequence and ampersands (&) to separate the parameters.
+  - It may however supply some supplementary data using the attributed encoded in the form of a query string, using a question mark to begin the sequence and ampersands (&) to separate the parameters.

 - The POST Method
   - The POST method is used primarily when there is a lot of data to be transferred.